DrafProject/draf/README.md

 | `gp` | `gurobipy` - the Gurobi Python Interface |
 | `XEFs` | Average Electricity Mix Emission Factors |
 | `MEFs` | Marginal Power Plant Emission Factors |

+# Status

+This piece of software is in a very early stage.
+Use at your own risk.

 # License